oberd/oui/README.md

 ### Directory Structure

 <pre>
+|-- assets   # Any static assets for use in the compilation / build step
 |-- dist     # Compiled files for use with browser globals, compiled CSS
 |-- docs
 |   `-- src  # Example source code.